BFAko lanpostuari agur

 Eleder

 Needs to be a lot of open space for the anger too.
 Gets a little messy and loud, but it is all part of the package.
 But one thing to remember.
 Never in 30 years of opening space with some truly angry/hostile folks have I ever seen any physical violence.
 Never.
 And usually they (whoever they were) ended up hugging each other.
 Seemed to happen every time.
 No exceptions.
-Harrison
+HarrisonThen HO himself started another thread on the recent US elections, interesting views:

 "And we can help.
 Our plottings, plans, and procedures are interesting of course, but perhaps more important is doing what we can to keep a little space open so that Life has room to grow.
-Who knows what wonder and majesty will emerge all by itself"
+Who knows what wonder and majesty will emerge all by itself".

 Donald Trump Was Not elected by Martians